shiphitchcock4/sample-gcr/README.md

 A sample dockerized app to demonstrate Google Container Registry (GCR) functionality within Shippable.

+To read more about GCR, check out the [google documentation] (https://cloud.google.com/tools/container-registry/) or our [announcement blog] (http://googlecloudplatform.blogspot.com/2015/01/secure-hosting-of-private-Docker-repositories-in-Google-Cloud-Platform.html)

 ## Pre-requisites

 1. Create a Project in Google Dev Console (GDC)